dsu-arl/base-go-programming-dojo/input-and-output/variables/DESCRIPTION.md

 In the first case the value is not provided, which simply creates the variable `myVariable`.
 The second case stores `0` in the variable `myVariable`.
 Here the type is **inferred** by the Go compiler later on.
 You can learn more about type inferrence [here](https://go.dev/blog/type-inference).

 ## Second technique
 The next technique is comparatively simple: `myVariable := 0`.
 This technique is equivalent to the first, in that it stores a value in a variable.
 But it offers a little more flexibility in its usage.
-With this technique you can assign multiple variables, and of different types, on the same line!
+With this technique you can assign values to multiple variables, and of different types, all on the same line!
 ```go
 myInt, myString = 0, "Test String"
 ```